Free template

-What's inside this rolling forecast Excel template
+What's inside this rolling forecast template for Excel

+This template helps organize your Rolling Forecast for your OpEx Spending.
 You can download the monthly actuals from your ERP and copy those into the actualized periods in the template.
 You may also input the actuals into this template and pull in the summarized data via spreadsheet formulas (SUMIFs, VLOOKUP's, etc.).

 Next, you can pull in, enter, or update formulas to calculate your forecast figures.
 There's a "Latest Closed Month" filter on each tab to update the time horizon you are planning for.